GoThereGit/EvaHan/README.md

 All evaluation data are txt files in Unicode (UTF-8) format.
 The raw texts only contain characters and punctuation marks.
 After manual annotation, the texts are presented in a processed format, as shown in the example files within the [evahan2025_dataset_example](https://github.com/GoThereGit/EvaHan/tree/main/evahan2025/dataset_example) folder.

 ## Training Data
-Training data comprises three parts, derived from the three datasets, totaling 300,000 characters.
+Training data comprises three datasets, totaling 300,000 characters.
 The files are presented in UTF-8 plain text using traditional Chinese script.
 Training data will be sent to your email after registration.

 ## Test Data
-The test data includes approximately 60,000 characters of Ancient Chinese texts.
+Test data also comprises three datasets, totaling 60,000 characters.
 More details will be provided to the participants before the evaluation.
 Download link will be released soon.

 # Task